barkerest/IntelligentData/README.md

   the database server as they are encountered and only committed if the overall operation is successful.
 The database server doesn't have to parse a massive set of commands all at once and a timeout is far less likely to occur.
+* __Parameterized SQL__
+  Entity queries can be converted into parameterized SQL objects.
+Queries for entity types can then easily be converted into UPDATE or DELETE statements for bulk operations.
+Parameterized SQL objects can be easily converted into FormattableStrings or executed against the original DbContext.

 ## Usage